 Where to Cut Your Tree

-- This permit allows the holder to select up to two Christmas Trees on the Eldorado National Forest.
+- This permit allows the holder to select a Christmas Tree on the Eldorado National Forest.
 Refer to the Eldorado National Forest Christmas Tree Cutting Area maps to ensure the location you would like to visit to find your tree is included for this permit.
 The Eldorado National Forest is accessed by Highways 50 and 88.

-- The Caldor Fire Area will be closed to Christmas Tree cutting in 2021, including National Forest Lands along Mormon Emigrant Trail, Silver Fork Road, and North-South Road.
-Portions of the King Fire area are also closed in order to give seedlings a chance to grow and forests to reestablish.
+- Christmas Tree Cutting Area maps are available online showing the permissible areas of the forest where visitors can find and cut their special tree.
+Several wildfire areas are excluded from Christmas Tree cutting including the Mosquito Fire Closure Area, north of Wentworth Springs Road, and the 2021 Caldor Fire, including National Forest Lands along Mormon Emigrant Trail, Silver Fork Road, and North-South Road.
+Portions of the King Fire area are also closed to give seedlings a chance to grow and forests to reestablish.

 - Permit holders are not to trespass onto private property when cutting their tree.
 Private property is shown in white on the maps.
 Be aware there is intermixed private property next to National Forest System lands throughout the Eldorado National Forest.
 Look for and respect private property signage.